Indhuja Ravichandran

-Career
+Biography

-Indhuja Ravichandran, born and brought up in Vellore, Tamil Nadu, India pursued her schooling in Seventh-Day Adventist Mat.
+Indhuja Ravichandran was born and brought up in Vellore and pursued her schooling in SeventhDay Adventist Mat.
 Hr.
 Sec.
 School Vellore.
-Degree in Software Engineering at Vellore Institute of Technology.
-While pursuing her degree, she did several modeling assignments, auditioned for different roles, did several short films both internally within the college, and outside the college for different college fests.
+She received a degree in Software Engineering from Vellore Institute of Technology.
+While pursuing her degree, she did several modeling assignments, auditioned for different roles, and did several short films both internally within the college and outside the college for different college fests.
 She was spotted by Karthik Subburaj during her audition and eventually made her film debut with Meyaadha Maan, where she played Vaibhav's sister.
 M. Suganth, in a review of the film on the Times of India, stated that she made "a very impressive debut".
 In 2019, she starred in Bigil where she played a female soccer player.